anpham6/squared-functions/README.md

 ### Gulp

 Tasks can similarly be performed with Gulp when using YAML/JSON configuration to take advantage of their pre-built plugin repository.
-Gulp is the final stage preceding archiving or copying when file output content has been finalized.
+Gulp is the final stage preceding archiving or copying after file content has been finalized.

 * [npm install -g gulp-cli && npm install gulp](https://gulpjs.com/docs/en/getting-started/quick-start)